iterami/Docs.htm/common/js/webgl.md

 ---

 ### `webgl_attach(args)`
-* Used to attach one entity to another entity and share a position with optional offset.
+* Used to attach 1 entity to another entity and share a position with optional offset.

 Arg      | Required? | Notes
 ---------|-----------|-----------------------------------------